 Pricing by Storage Unit Size

 |Unit Size||Average Monthly Price|

 Storage Unit Sizes

-But, if you’ve not rented a storage unit before and are not familiar with all the different size options, a simple list may not be enough for you.
-That’s why we’ve created this guide to help you choose the right unit.
-We’ll list the various sizes of storage units and what they are typically used for, along with the kind of items that can typically fit inside.
+If you've not rented a storage unit before and are not familiar with all the different size options, a simple list may not be enough for you.
+That's why we've created this storage unit size guide to help you choose the right unit.
+We have listed the various sizes of storage units most popular in the USA and what they are typically used for, along with the kind of items that can typically fit inside.

 Common storage unit sizes, measured in feet, are:

 Scroll down for an explanation on all of the most common sizes available.

 5 ft × 5 ft (1.5 m × 1.5 m), about the size of a large telephone booth